 Reduct.Video was thrilled to host our second Research, Camera, Action! focused on democratizing UX research.
 We were honored to offer a space where the research community could come together and discuss this controversial yet important topic.
-There was much to discuss, including:
+Research leaders from Stripe, Google, Thumbtack, and Curiosity Tank discussed:

 - Questions and anxieties that come up around research democratization

 - How democratizing research has grown research teams and impacted research partners

 - How workshops, coaching, and tools can provide training on user research

 This Research, Camera, Action! was thoroughly interactive and featured a full evening of in-depth talks:

 - Paige Pritchard from Google shared her experiences and discussed with the audience how to facilitate work with non-research partners, while maintaining her position as the research domain expert.
 (You don’t need a rapid research team or research van to do it!)

 - Rawan Kaddoura, Jillian Wells, Megan Witmer, and Annie Steele from Stripe continued the conversation by debunking myths surrounding research democratization and shared how democratization was a key strategic lever to grow research.
 (A research playbook, strong research infrastructure, office hours, and research teaching opportunities are key.)

 - Jordan Berry and Chelsia Yu from Thumbtack relayed how Thumbtack has developed internal workshops and one-on-one coaching to train research partners embedded in different teams and the impact these initiatives have had.
 (The research team functions as “beaded curtain keepers” while training their dragons!)